Saturday, 21 December 2013

 So, nine rooms were selected which when completed would ‘reflect’ periods and people in the Manor’s 450 year history, from Tudor, Georgian, Queen Anne, Edwardian and the early 20th century.
 Also earmarked for a Ground Force type makeover, was the neglected Victorian Wall Kitchen Garden.
 All this had to be completed in just six short months and on a budget of just £250,000 - phew!
 The final details were agreed by both parties and work commenced in April 2011.

-You will find no thistles on chairs, no antiques, unless you class the beautifully restored (by Hubble Sports) late 19th century three-quarter size mahogany billiard table and the marvellous 1904 E.A Clarke of Liverpool range in the kitchen, the latter saved by Neville Griffiths from a house in the Wirral earmarked for demolition.
+You would have found no thistles on chairs, no antiques, unless you class the beautifully restored (by Hubble Sports) late 19th century three-quarter size mahogany billiard table and the marvelous 1904 E.A Clarke of Liverpool range in the kitchen, the latter saved by Neville Griffiths from a house in the Wirral earmarked for demolition.
 What you will find are carefully researched period replicas of furnishings and fittings which have been lovingly created by a team of expert craftsmen who were commissioned for the project by series designer Russell Sage.
 Presenters Dan Cruickshank and Dr. Anne Whitelock contributed their extensive knowledge of architecture and historic design respectively and worked closely with The National Trust‘s curatorial staff to ensure historic accuracy.
 Finally, Wessex Archaeology were appointed to carry out a historic buildings survey.
 They took the opportunity to implement a dendrochronology analysis of tree rings in timbers to date parts of the building.
-Results from examining a lintel beam in the kitchen, revealed a felling date of around 1555 - 1580for this part of the house.
+Results from examining a lintel beam in the kitchen, revealed a felling date of around 1555 - 1580 for this part of the house.

 1 comment: